How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-How do I know if my shower drain is blocked?
+How do I know if my shower drains are clogged?

 What are some natural ways to unblock the shower drain?

-Do I need to utilize chemical drain cleaners free my shower?
+Do I need to make use of chemical drain cleaners to remove the blockage in my shower?

-When should I contact a professional plumber about my blocked shower drain?
+When should I contact a professional plumber for my shower drain that is blocked?

 Conclusion